-The Firearm Carry Act of 2021 “Constitutional Carry” will go into effect on September 1, 2021.
+The Firearm Carry Act of 2021, commonly called “Constitutional Carry” but more accurately defined as “Permit-less Carry” will go into effect on September 1, 2021.
 Many are asking if they should pursue getting a License To Carry (LTC).

 - Texas LTC will grant Reciprocity to carry in other states where there is a Reciprocal Agreement.
 However, Constitutional Carry might not cross state lines, even in other states which may have their own version of constitutional carry, eligibility and rules.